 The Annual Lake Waubeeka budget meeting was held in the community house on May 29, 2016.
 Many thanks to all who attended and to those who weren’t able to but sent in their proxies.
 The budget passed with a small annual increase of $100.
 The schedule for quarterly payments is posted in the Residents Only … read more

-As many of you know, we have had a very dry summer.
-You can see it in the lower level of the lake, but what you can’t see is that it also is affecting available ground water.
-While we are not in a panic situation, the state of CT has asked all water system operators … read more
+It’s not a surprising announcement to say that we’ve had a very dry summer.
+You can see it in the lower water levels of the lake very easily.
+What you can’t see is that it also is affecting the available ground water.
+While we are not in a panic situation, the state of CT has … read more

 We volunteered once, then again and again…..and the Community Herb Garden was created.
 The Lake Waubeeka Community herb garden was created this summer by volunteers.
 We had fun doing it and became friends in the process.
 Although it’s now the end of August and summer is waning, there are still wonderful herbs for all to … read more